Lino Mannocci

-Lino Mannocci (1945 – March 2021) was an Italian painter, printmaker and writer.
+Lino Mannocci (1945 – 31 March 2021) was an Italian painter, printmaker and writer.

 Life

 He was born in Viareggio, Italy, and moved to London in 1968.
-Between 1971 and 1976 he studied at Camberwell College of Arts and as a postgraduate at the Slade School of Fine Art in London.
-From 1976, Mannocci has returned annually to a little Italian hamlet in the hills between Lucca and Viareggio.
-He died in London, March 2021.
+Between 1971 and 1976, he studied at Camberwell College of Arts and as a postgraduate at the Slade School of Fine Art in London.
+From 1976, Mannocci returned annually to a little Italian hamlet in the hills between Lucca and Viareggio.
+He died in London in March 2021.

 Career

-In the early 1980s Mannocci was a co-founder of the movement La Metacosa and was closely involved in all the group's exhibitions and activities.
-His first Museum exhibition was in 1984 at the 'Hack-Museum' in Ludwigshafen, Germany.
-During the 1990s he exhibited his work in San Francisco, New York, London, Milan, Florence and Bergamo.
-In 2004 his recent paintings were included in the exhibition curated by Philippe Daverio at the Spazio Oberdan in Milan called Fenomenologia della Metacosa – 7 artisti nel 1979 a Milano e 25 anni dopo, and in 2005 he had a one-person show entitled Let there be smoke at the Museo H. Christian Andersen in Rome.
-In 2006 Mannocci exhibited in Delhi and Mumbai in India, and in 2007 he curated an exhibition at the Galleria Ceribelli in Bergamo called Gli amici pittori di Londra, a homage to painting and friendship.
+In the early 1980s, Mannocci was a co-founder of the movement La Metacosa and was closely involved in all the group's exhibitions and activities.
+His first museum exhibition was in 1984 at the Hack-Museum in Wilhelm-Hack-Museum in Ludwigshafen, Germany.
+During the 1990s, he exhibited his work in San Francisco, New York, London, Milan, Florence and Bergamo.
+In 2004, his recent paintings were included in the exhibition curated by Philippe Daverio at the Spazio Oberdan in Milan called Fenomenologia della Metacosa – 7 artisti nel 1979 a Milano e 25 anni dopo, and, in 2005, he had a one-person show entitled Let there be smoke at the Museo Hendrik Christian Andersen in Rome.
+In 2006, he exhibited in Delhi and Mumbai in India, and, in 2007, he curated an exhibition at the Galleria Ceribelli in Bergamo called Gli amici pittori di Londra, a homage to painting and friendship.
 On the occasion of his exhibition in 2010 of monotypes at the Fitzwilliam Museum in Cambridge, Clouds and Myths, Mannocci curated an exhibition on the theme of the Annunciation, The Angel and the Virgin: A Brief History of the Annunciation.
 The Cartiere Vannucci in Milan exhibited his paintings in 2012.
 In October, he exhibited his work in New York at Jill Newhouse Gallery.
 He had an exhibition at Galleria San Fedele in Milan, E l’angelo partì da lei, in 2014.
 In the following year, 2015, he presented a solo exhibition of recent works at the Galleria Nazionale d’Arte Moderna di Palazzo Pitti in Florence.
-In May, an invitation to commemorate the 8th centenary of the Magna Carta at Temple Church, London, resulted in a show of monotypes on parchment.
-In June, he exhibited a group of treated postcards at London’s Estorick Collection, Shaping the Image which concerned the main protagonists of the Futurists movement.
-In 2017, Mannocci participated in the 'Shared Sacred Sites' project showing work in the Macedonian Museum of Contemporary Art, Thessaloniki, Greece.
+In May, an invitation to commemorate the 8th centenary of Magna Carta at Temple Church in London resulted in a show of monotypes on parchment.
+In June, he exhibited a group of treated postcards at the Estorick Collection in London, Shaping the Image, which concerned the main protagonists of the Futurists movement.
+In 2017, Mannocci participated in the "Shared Sacred Sites" project showing work in the Macedonian Museum of Contemporary Art in Thessaloniki, Greece.
 The following year the exhibition travelled to The Graduate Centre CUNY, New York.
-In July 2019, he curated an exhibition of Gino Severini’s work at the Museo Novecento, Florence and in September, he had a solo show of works relating to the theme of the wedding of Gino Severini and Jeanne Fort in 1913.
-In December 2019 Mannocci exhibited works on the occasion of the 40th anniversary of the Metacosa.
+In July 2019, he curated an exhibition of Gino Severini's work at the Museo Novecento, Florence, and in September, he had a solo show of works relating to the theme of the wedding of Gino Severini and Jeanne Fort in 1913.
+In December 2019, he exhibited works on the occasion of the 40th anniversary of the Metacosa.